 - How do you feel about a portion of your assets at risk and dependent on Nike’s financial stability?

 Getting help with your Nike deferred compensation plan

 Brighton Jones is here and ready to help Nike team members think about these questions and more.
 We are happy to discuss your current situation, goals, and any additional questions you have.
-Schedule a consultation today with a Brighton Jones financial advisor to better understand the full costs and benefits of the Nike deferred compensation plan so you can leverage your portfolio options and avoid tax surprises.
+Schedule time with our team to better understand the full costs and benefits of the Nike deferred compensation plan so you can leverage your portfolio options and avoid tax surprises.

 Note that this article focuses on post-2005 account balances.
 Different rules may apply to contributions made prior to 2005.

 Karen Harris, CFP® serves as an advisor at Brighton Jones.